 - it’s the most appropriate form of response given the nature of the issue or offence and compliance history of the person

 - it will achieve an outcome that’s comparable to the results of a civil proceeding or prosecution.

-An enforceable undertaking implements systemic change within a business or by an individual to prevent future breaches of the law.
+An enforceable undertaking can help implement systemic change and ensures that duty holders meet their legal obligations to prevent future breaches of the law.

-More information about enforceable undertakings is available in EPA’s Compliance and Enforcement Policy and the Enforceable undertakings guidelines (PDF 694KB, from the Victoria Government Gazette).
+More information about enforceable undertakings is available in EPA’s Compliance and Enforcement Policy (publication 1798).

 Enforceable undertakings under the Environment Protection Act 1970

 Existing enforceable undertakings that were created under the Environment Protection Act 1970 are still in force.
 Browse the Register of enforceable undertakings.

 Compliance and enforcement policy (publication 1798)